kcskier/k3s-cluster-demo/README.md

 # Kubernetes Cluster Demo
 This is a collection of K3s demos by Kendell Crocker.
-The goal is to create short, reporoducible demos that teach and deomonstrate core Kubernetes skills.
+The goal is to create short, reproducible demos that teach and demonstrate core Kubernetes skills.
 Since this is an ongoing lab project of mine, I will continue to add demo labs to this repo over time.

 ## Initial Setup
 A one-time base configuration for each node in the cluster.

 Includes:
-- Basic setup for nodes (Members and Control Plane)
+- Basic setup for nodes (Workers and Control Plane)
 - Connection Validation Steps
 - Any other quirks and oddities I ran into